Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Omori-Yau Maximum Principle

-By the locality of minimal weak upper gradient and inner regularity of Radon measure, it is immediate to check that $L_w(f_{+})$ is concentrated on set $\{f\geq 0\}$.
-Then inequality \eqref{eq:Kato_ineq_2} with the assumption that $L^{s}_{w}f \geq 0$ implies that
+By locality of the minimal weak upper gradient and the inner regularity of Radon measures, it is immediate to check that $L_w(f_{+})$ is concentrated on the set $\{f\geq 0\}$.
+Then the inequality \eqref{eq:Kato_ineq_2} with the assumption that $L^{s}_{w}f \geq 0$ implies that

 We are left to show \eqref{eq:Kato_ineq}.
 Let $\varepsilon>0$ and $\phi_{\varepsilon}(t):=\sqrt{t^2+\varepsilon^2}-\varepsilon$ and $f_{\varepsilon}:=\phi_{\varepsilon}(f)$.
 Since $\phi_{\varepsilon}$ is in $C^2(\mathbb{R})$, it follows that $f_{\varepsilon}\leq |f|$ and that